-Each year the Property Tax Division of the State Comptroller's Office conducts a Property Value Study (PVS).
-The PVS is a ratio study used to measure appraisal district performance.
+Biennially the Property Tax Division of the State Comptroller's Office conducts a Property Value Study (PVS) to measure appraisal district valuation performance.
 Rather than a sales ratio study, the personal property PVS is a ratio study using state cost and depreciation schedules to develop comparative personal property values.
 These values are then compared to CCAD's personal property values and ratios are determined.